 The Asbestos Testing Procedure

-Sampling and analytical methodologies are carried using either the National Institute for Occupational Safety and Health (NIOSH) Method 9002 or the United States Environmental Protection Agency (EPA) Method 600/R-93/116 using polarized light microscopy (PLM) and dispersion techniques.
-Vermiculite samples are analyzed in accordance with Method EPA 600/R-04/004.
+Sampling and analytical methodologies are also carried out using either the National Institute for Occupational Safety and Health (NIOSH) Method 9002 or the United States Environmental Protection Agency (EPA) Method 600/R-93/116 using polarized light microscopy (PLM) and dispersion techniques.
+While vermiculite samples are analyzed in accordance with Method EPA 600/R-04/004.

-Based on the findings of sampling and onsite assessment during the asbestos testing process, SCS will assist you to develop and implement appropriate and cost-effective control measures, which include options to remove, encapsulate, enclose or manage in place.
+Finally, based on the findings of sampling and onsite assessment during the asbestos testing process, SCS will then assist you to develop and implement appropriate and cost-effective control measures, which also include options to remove, encapsulate, enclose or manage the findings in place.